rarelysimple/RarelySimple.AvatarScriptLink/docs/docs/dotnet/getting-started/migration.md

 ### NuGet package has changed

 In version 1, the NuGet package was named `RarelySimple.AvatarScriptLink`.
-With version 2, we have split this package to better support a greater variety of use cases and better support .NET 8 and later solutions.
+With version 2, we have split this package to better support a greater variety of use cases and better support solutions built with .NET 8 and later.

 The simplest option is to replace the `RarelySimple.AvatarScriptLink` package with `RarelySimple.AvatarScriptLink.Net`.